brockmuellers/brockmuellers.github.io/_posts/2020-02-26-web-scraper-to-find-new-products.md

 >> items = search_soup.find_all("li", class_="TileItem")
 ```

 Now we have the correct items, but each of those is still a long blob of HTML.
 We just want the title of the item.
 Titles are located in a `<span>` with class `"title"`.
-So, for an individual item, we can run:
+So, to get the title of the first item, we can run:

 ```python
 >> title = item.find_all("span", class_="title")[0].contents[0]